 By default, any EC2 running inside a Private subnet will not be able to communicate with the Internet through the IGW.
 This situation becomes problematic when the EC2 needs to access the Internet for security updates, patch downloads, or application software updates.

 Recognizing this need, AWS offers two methods for granting EC2s in a Private subnet access to the Internet: NAT Instance and NAT Gateway.
 In most scenarios, it is advisable to opt for NAT Gateway over NAT Instance due to its enhanced availability, bandwidth, and reduced administrative overhead.

-To create a NAT gateway, you must specify a subnet (public) and an Elastic IP address.
-Make sure the Elastic IP address is not associated with any other Instance or Network interface.
+To set up a NAT gateway, you are required to specify a public subnet and an Elastic IP address.
+Ensure that the chosen Elastic IP address is not associated with any other instances or network interfaces.

-In case we want to migrate from a NAT instance to a NAT gateway, we can reuse the Elastic IP address of the NAT instance.
-But first, we need to separate the IP address from the NAT Instance.
+In situations where transitioning from a NAT instance to a NAT gateway is desired, it is possible to reuse the Elastic IP address assigned to the NAT instance.
+However, prior to doing so, it is essential to disassociate the IP address from the NAT Instance.

 Tip: Neither the NAT Gateway nor the NAT instance supports direct inbound traffic from the internet.